Post Updated on 19th Apr 2018

 Uber is by far the fastest, easiest, effortless and most cost effective option of transport while traveling.
-For Vietnam, in particular, I found it to be the BEST and cheapest way to commute, hands down, well in most big cities.
+Uber in Vietnam, in particular, is the BEST and cheapest way to commute, hands down, well in most big cities at least.

 The surprising part for me, which also inspired me to write this post was that they have bike taxis.
 I have never seen Uber bike taxis anywhere else in Asia.
 If I see something unique, I need to share it with my readers.
 When I booked my first Uber in Ho Chi Minh city, I was surprised when a bike stopped in front of me and the driver wore a blue “Uber” jersey.
 Just for the experience, I would definitely recommend you to try booking a Uber taxi in Vietnam.

 When I first arrived in Vietnam, I wasn’t even sure if Uber works in Vietnam so I asked my lovely Couchsurfing host ‘Is there Uber in Vietnam‘?
 When she said yes, I literally jumped though the roof.
 I love Uber (well, grabtaxi and all other alternates too).

 It is very easy to book Uber in Vietnam or anywhere else in the world.
 However, it was a bit of a learning curve for me to pay, make calls etc.. so I am sharing my experience to make it a smooth ride for you.